mixmastamyk/console/docs/additional.rst

 |

 Signing off from late '79.
- A new futuristic decade awaits!
+A new futuristic decade awaits, with an actor as President!

     - *Keep On Truckin'*
-    - *Catch you on the flip-side*
+    - *Catch you on the flip-side!*
+    - *"This is Ripley, last survivor of the Nostromo, signing off."*
     - *Good night, John-boy*
-    - *"This is Ripley, last survivor of the Nostromo, signing off."*

     and…